 - Drunk driving.
 When a driver is intoxicated, his reaction time and general driving skills are impaired.
 In addition, he could be drowsy or fall asleep at the wheel.
 Any of these conditions can lead him to cause a rear-end wreck.

 - Drowsy driving.
 Too many people drive when they are tired.
 If the fatigue is severe enough, it could be as dangerous for the person to drive as if he was drunk.

 - Weather conditions.
 Motorists who fail to drive safely in weather conditions like ice, heavy rain, and fog, can easily slide into the vehicle in front of them if they lose control of their vehicles.

-Were you injured in a rear-end collision caused by another driver?
+Were you injured in a rear-end accidents caused by another driver?
 While it may be easy to prove the liability of the negligent driver, his insurance company could still try to pay you less than you deserve.
 Let the Hart Law Firm negotiate your settlement to ensure that you are not taken advantage of.
 Start an online chat today to schedule a free case evaluation with our experienced car crash attorneys.